Where to begin in the face of so many mistakes in one single paragraph?

 As of our next update (October 2001) grovemusic.com will have a system of 'date stamping' of articles, so that you will be able to indicate exactly which version of an article you are citing.
 We will also have a consultable archive of previous versions of articles.
 So: If there is no date on online article, then you are essentially looking at the article as it appears in the printed book.
 (AMS-list, 19 July 2001)

 In January 2001, Macy announced a "mission update" concerning the policy for revisions to be posted in April 2001 which never appeared.
 On 18 September 2002, I told Macy about the most glaring mistakes in The New Grove's Lanner entry, but no correction was made.
-In 2001 I published a review of Robert Winter's New Grove Schubert article (which is more or less a train wreck) which in 2013 I translated and published on this blog.
+In 2001 I published a review of Robert Winter's New Grove Schubert article (which is more or less a train wreck) in the journal Schubert durch die Brille which in 2013, I translated and published on this blog.
 None of the countless mistakes in Winter's article has so far been corrected.
 Since I have been asked by the editors to revise my own articles in New Grove, OUP's current policy seems to be that articles can only be revised and corrected by their original authors.
-In October 2012, I made the offer to completely overhaul Winter's Schubert article, but there is obviously no budget to pay writers for such extensive corrective work and thus the online version of The New Grove is forced to be stuck with flawed material forever.
+In October 2012, I made the offer to completely overhaul Winter's Schubert article, but there is obviously no budget to pay writers for such extensive correction work, and thus, the online version of The New Grove is forced to be stuck with flawed material forever.
 Why should Herbert Krenn ever want to correct his own work?
 To have his wrong Lanner dates printed, copied and preserved for ages, was why he came up with them in the first place!

 © Dr. Michael Lorenz, 2015.
 All rights reserved.